edindzabija/DatingApp-dotnet-ng/README.md

-# dating app - dotnet-ng
+# Dating App

-Building the app in dotnet core and angular as a practice project.
+Building the app in dotnet core and angular - practice project.